Eve Online: Accounts and subscriptions

 In May 2017, CCP converted PLEX into smaller increments.
 All existing PLEX were converted to 500 of the new PLEX (which are exclusively referred to as PLEX in-game, rather than Pilot License EXtension, though the acronym meaning remains unchanged).
 30 days subscriptions now cost 500 PLEX, effectively the same cost as previously.
 The previous premium currency, Aurum, was retired and converted to PLEX at the same exchange rate as PLEX could be exchanged for Aurum previously (1 old PLEX per 3500 Aurum, so 1 new PLEX per 7 Aurum), provided the account had at least 1000 Aurum to convert.
 All items in the premium store that used to cost Aurum now cost an equivalent number of PLEX.
 This allowed CCP to market more granular deals on PLEX, as well as price certain services for PLEX with more granularity.
 For example, Multiple Character Training used to cost 1 PLEX, the same prices as 30 days of subscription time, but now costs 450 PLEX, 90% of the cost of 30 days of subscription time.
 In the same patch, CCP also introduced the PLEX Vault, a safe and secure way of moving PLEX around in-game without risking the item being lost if one's ship were destroyed.

 As of March 10, 2009, a boxed edition is available in shops.
 The distribution is being managed by Atari.
 The boxed edition includes a 60-day ETC, instant standings update to facilitate quicker entry into factional warfare, exclusive online new player guide, and an exclusive expanded cargo hold shuttle.
 Although marketed as included in the retail box, the bonus items are only available to new accounts created with the 60-day ETC.

 Subscribers

+Reception

-ReceptionEve Online received mixed reviews at the launch of the game in 2003 but more favorable reviews later in its lifecycle.
+Eve Online received mixed reviews at the launch of the game in 2003 but more favorable reviews later in its lifecycle.
 The original version received 75% on GameRankings and 69/100 on Metacritic.
 The Special Edition released in 2009 has an aggregate score of 88/100 on Metacritic.

+In 2004, the Academy of Interactive Arts & Sciences nominated the expansion Eve Online: Second Genesis for "Massively Multiplayer/Persistent World Game of the Year" at the 7th Annual Interactive Achievement Awards.
+Then for three consecutive years, the academy also nominated the following expansions for "Massively Multiplayer Game of the Year": Revelations in 2007, Trinity in 2008, and Quantum Rise in 2009.

 In 2013, PC Gamer placed Eve Online at #12 on their list of 100 Greatest Games of All Time.

 In June 2013, the Museum of Modern Art added Eve Online to its permanent collection of video games.
 The game is showcased as a "day in the universe" video.
 To create this, CCP Games called upon Eve Online's large player-base to provide gameplay footage of the game.
 Furthermore, CCP Games contributed a large amount of data from its servers, which were compiled to produce a "stunning view" of the accomplishments of player collaborations.